weavejester/ragtime/README.md

 ## Overview

-Ragtime needs three pieces of data to work:
+Ragtime needs a minimum of three things to work:

 1. A migratable **data store**
 2. An ordered sequence of **migrations**